 If you’re looking at an entry-level model, see if your budget has room to move up into the middle or even high end of the line.
 The durability and reliability you gain will pay off in the long run.

 Again, not surprisingly, your property size will by and large dictate the deck size you need.
-Riding lawn mowers with 42-inch decks are a good starting point for lawns up to an acre, especially those with tight areas like gate entrances.
+Riding lawn mowers with 42-inch decks are a good starting point for yards up to an acre, especially those with tight areas like gate entrances.

 If you have more than an acre, look at models up to 60 inches.